Self-compassion is My New Yoga

 Self-compassion is my new yoga, and it doesn’t require any straps, mats or stretchy clothes.
 It only requires mindful awareness and inwardly directed messages of love, support and encouragement.
 It can be practiced anywhere, anytime, and the only posture involved is a hand placed gently over the heart.

-Last winter I bought a rose ring to represent my commitment to myself.
+A few winters ago I bought a rose ring to represent my commitment to myself.
 Whenever I look at it, I’m reminded to love the person who’s wearing it.
 May you, too, love yourself a little more each day.